App

 will be called.
 In this method, you should create and send back an instance of the Page

 class that should first be shown to the user.
-This method you must implement, otherwise your app won't know which Page
+You must implement this method, otherwise your app won't know which Page

-to show when it starts, and the app will crash.
+to show when it starts, and the app will crash as soon as the user tries to start it.

 Example of an app specifying which Page